TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     The usual dictionary methods are available for :class:`Counter` objects except for two which work differently for counters.

-    .. method:: fromkeys(iterable)
+    .. method:: kutokakeys(iterable)

-        This class method is not implemented for :class:`Counter` objects.
+        This kundi method is not implemented for :class:`Counter` objects.

     .. method:: update([iterable-or-mapping])

-        Elements are counted from an *iterable* or added-in from another *mapping* (or counter).
+        Elements are counted kutoka an *iterable* or added-in kutoka another *mapping* (or counter).
 Like :meth:`dict.update` but adds counts instead of replacing them.
 Also, the *iterable* is expected to be a sequence of elements, not a sequence of ``(key, value)`` pairs.